Advances and challenges in single-molecule electron transport: Experimental techniques

-The precise statistical properties of the ensembles generated in this way are hardly known and in fact very difficult to predict because they will depend, in general, on the experimental preparation.
+The precise statistical properties of the ensembles generated in this way are hardly known and very difficult to predict.
 At this stage an important simplification should arise, because very often the experimental recording cycles can be assumed to be very slow as compared to the atomistic relaxation rates.
 Due to the resulting separation of time scales, one expects that there is time enough for the junction to relax into a set of particularly stable, `optimal' junction geometries.
 Presumably, at a slow-enough recording rate this set can be considered very small.
-This is the background for the histogram technique to operate with concepts like `typical' junction geometries.
+This is the justification for the histogram technique to operate with concepts like `typical' junction geometries.
 It explains, in particular, why the corresponding atomistic shape used in theoretical simulations may possibly be derived from a variational principle, rather than simulating the junction geneses as they occur in the actual measurement.\footnote{ A further justification for the general practice may be found in the following argument.
 For the junction not to break in the presence of thermal fluctuations or bias-induced forces, there should be a notion of stability.
 This suggests that there is an optimization principle, which should become identical, at zero bias, with the optimization of the free energy under the boundary condition that the contact exists.} In the simplest case, the typical junction is identified as the most stable one, {\it i.e.}, the one with the maximum binding energy.\footnote{ To develop a statistical theory of the histogram technique would be rewarding, but also goes beyond the scope of this review.
 Two closely related issues should be briefly mentioned, nevertheless. (a) Molecular-dynamics (MD) investigations, {\it e.g.} as presented by \textcite{French2013}, have been put forward as an attempt to simulate the breaking of a molecular junction.
 For such studies simulating the very long experimental time scales, which are associated with {\em plastic} deformation of the molecular junction under pulling, is very challenging.
 Large system sizes and simulation times up to microseconds might be required.
 If these are affordable at all, then the approximations underlying the solution of the equations of motion required are extremely difficult to control.
 Examples of slow relaxation processes that should be properly described to be realistic include the temperature driven diffusion of ad-atoms or multi-atom exchange processes.
 Both processes can optimize or destabilize the junction geometry. (b) For similar reasons, also the breaking of a molecular junction in the absence of a pulling force may be ill-described by MD-simulations.
 This can happen in situations where breaking occurs due to rare, temperature driven fluctuations. -- A careful discussion of the consequences of computational limitations for the interpretation of simulation results is not standard.
-For the reasons outlined above the interpretation of MD-type studies for the statistical properties of molecular junctions needs to be done with precaution. }
+For the reasons outlined above the interpretation of MD-type studies for the statistical properties of molecular junctions needs to be done with precaution. }~ Adopting this logic, the peaks in the histogram are usually interpreted as representing the energetically favorable junction configurations, and these are the most relevant parameters used for comparison with model calculations.